backstrokeapp/server/README.md

 Heavily inspired by Greenkeeper.

 ## Add Backstroke to a repository
-1. Create a webhook in either a fork or a upstream repository. (`Settings` => `Webhooks & Services` => `Add Webhook`)
-3. Add `http://backstroke.us` as the payload url.
-4. Create the webhook, and push some code to the upstream repository to see Backstroke in action.
+1. Sign in [here](http://backstroke.us/signup/login) with your Github account.
+2. Add a new link:
+  - Between an upstream and its forks: when the upstream changes, the forks are updated.
+(Most common)
+  - Between two repos: When the first repo updates, update the second.
+3. Press `Save` - that's it.
+Try pushing to the upstream to test out Backstroke!

 ## How it works
 ![How Backstroke Works](https://raw.githubusercontent.com/1egoman/backstroke/master/assets/map.png)